 The Hidradenitis Suppurativa (HS) Institute was founded in 2011 to recognize the need for a center devoted to the care of this condition.
 Based in Westlake, Ohio and located in a suburb of Cleveland, Ohio, it is part of the medical “Circle of Excellence” in health care found in greater Cleveland.
 All of the participating physicians are associated with at least one of the major medical institutions including the Cleveland Clinic, University Hospitals at Case-Western Reserve University, and MetroHealth Medical Center.

-Since HS primarily affects skin, the principal caregivers are Dermatologists: Paul G. Hazen, MD, Shaza Daoud, MD and Brandie T. Styron, MD.
-Consulting experts in the fields of Plastic Surgery, General Surgery, Gynecology, and Internal Medicine/Endocrinology have been included as part of the care-giving team for patients in need of special focus.
+Since HS primarily affects skin, the principal caregivers are Dermatologists: Paul G. Hazen, MD, Brandie T. Styron, MD and Wendy Thompson, PA.
+Consulting experts in the fields of Plastic Surgery, General Surgery, Gynecology, Urology, Pain Management, and Internal Medicine/Endocrinology have been included as part of the care-giving team for patients in need of special focus.

 Goals of therapy are to be able to provide care for all levels of severity of HS, including both medical and surgical management.
 Medical therapy is geared at controlling current lesions, and preventing new areas.
 Surgery may be useful where there is persistence of lesions in spite of medical management.
 The additional specific goal of surgical treatment is, where appropriate, to be able to carry out the procedure in an outpatient setting, using local anesthesia.
 Such care is designed to minimize patient and insurance costs, reduce surgical risks, improve patient comfort postoperatively, reduce the incidence of infection and recurrence, and return the patient to a normal lifestyle as rapidly as possible.